MayFu2025/unit2_project/README.md

     return time, sc_data
 ```

-By using that standardalization function, we plot the standarlized graph.
+By using that standardization function, we plot the standardized graph.
 from file ```graph.py```
 ```.py
 fig = plt.figure(figsize=(30,20))